Fred Dean: San Francisco 49ers

 Two weeks later at home against the Los Angeles Rams, the 49ers won 20–17 for their first-ever win against the Rams at home in Candlestick Park, as Dean sacked Pat Haden 4 1/2 times.
 Dean was named the UPI NFC Defensive Player of the Year with 12 sacks while playing in 11 games for the 49ers.
 The 49ers went on to win Super Bowl XVI that year, and Steve Sabol (NFL Films) is quoted in 2006 as saying that Dean's acquisition was the last meaningful in-season trade, in that it affected the destination of the Lombardi Trophy.
 San Francisco, which was 3–2 when Dean arrived, won 13 of their final 14 games, including the playoffs.

 In 1983, Dean recorded a career-high 17 1/2 sacks to lead the NFC and recorded a then-NFL record of six in one game, setting that mark during the 49ers’ 27–0 shutout of the New Orleans Saints on November 13, 1983.

 Dean was also a key player on the 1984 squad than won Super Bowl XIX.
 He was reunited with his former Charger teammates Johnson, Kelcher and Billy Shields, who were acquired by the 49ers.

 Legacy

 Dean ended his NFL career with 93 unofficial sacks, according to the Professional Football Researchers Association.
 Dean was inducted into the Pro Football Hall of Fame in 2008, when his bust, sculpted by Scott Myers, was unveiled.
 He was also named to both the Chargers' 40th and 50th anniversary teams and inducted into the Chargers Hall of Fame.

 Dean was inducted into the Louisiana Tech University Athletic Hall of Fame in 1990 and the Louisiana Sports Hall of Fame in 1995.
 In 2009, Dean was elected to the College Football Hall of Fame.

-Later years
+Personal life and death

 After his football career, Dean was a minister in his hometown, Ruston.

-Dean died from COVID-19 while being airlifted from a hospital in West Monroe, Louisiana, to Jackson, Mississippi, on October 14, 2020, during the COVID-19 pandemic in Mississippi.
+Dean died from COVID-19 while being airlifted from a hospital in West Monroe, Louisiana, to Jackson, Mississippi, on October 14, 2020, during the COVID-19 pandemic.
 He was 68.

+Dean is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.